-To add a new driver to an existing project:
+- To add a new driver to an existing project: - 2.

-- 1. Start Composer Pro and connect to a Director. - 2.
 Delete (right-click > Delete) the driver from the existing project. - 3.
 Add the device to the project again. - 4.
 Re-configure any connections (see the Network or Control/AV tabs in the Connections view) and any associated programming.